Email Marketing Masterclass: Avoid Being a Spam Email Sender

 - Content analysis: Spam filters scrutinize the content of an email, encompassing the subject line, message body, and attachments.
 They search for keywords, phrases, and patterns that are typically linked with unwanted emails.

-- Sender reputation: Filters consider the sender’s standing, often by verifying the sender’s email address and domain against established lists of recognized offenders or trustworthy senders.
+- Sender reputation: Filters consider the sender’s standing; they verify the sender’s email ID, email IP address, and check domain reputation.
+They also validate senders using established lists of recognized offenders or trustworthy senders.
 A sender with a poor sending history is more liable to have their emails tagged as spam.

-- Blacklists/whitelists: Filters reference records of acknowledged spammers and reputable senders.
+- Blacklists/whitelists: Spam filters reference records of acknowledged spammers and reputable senders.
 Messages from individuals or domains on blacklists are more inclined to be designated as spam, whereas those from whitelisted sources are usually let through.

-- Machine learning and AI: Modern spam filters often employ machine learning and AI methods to enhance their precision continually.
-They can analyze an extensive range of aspects, including email text, sender scores, and user input, to predict the email’s legitimacy.
+- Machine learning and AI: Modern spam filters often employ machine learning and AI methods to continually enhance their precision.
+They can analyze an extensive range of aspects, including email text, sender scores, and user input, to make predictions regarding the email’s legitimacy.

 - Authentication protocols: Filters may look for appropriate email authentication via protocols like SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting & Conformance).